CTRRL/InstagramCommentsbot/README.md

 # InstagramCommentsbot
-some shitty celeb comments bot i made a decade time ago
+some shitty celeb comments bot i made a decade ago, might make the code better

 # How does it work?
 it scrapes the celebrity followers and mentions them in your given instagram post